tradle/why-hypercore/FAQ.md

 ### Does Hypercore support erasure-coding?

 No.
-Erasure coding is used to recover data from a subset of overall amount of replicas.
+Erasure coding is used to recover data from a subset of overall amount of replicas, and is especially important in hosting across many providers, where none of them has a full version of data, so even if the encryption is cracked, they are not able to read the data.

 Open Source S3-compatible object storage, e.g. provided by [Min.io](https://docs.min.io/docs/minio-erasure-code-quickstart-guide.html) has erasure coding.
 Cloud providers sometimes offer a virtualized file system over multiple replicas.
 Open Source Ceph offers it and so does AWS with EFS (note that Ceph is not easy to manage).